Denmark – A Case to Answer

 The Danish Institute of Human Rights did not exist when I was under torture in Denmark, it came much later, after my win at the European Commission of Human Rights in 1986 and Denmark became concerned about Human Rights in their own backyard, although, the Danish newspapers mostly ignored my case.

-Despite, the fact, that I won the first case against Denmark at the European Court of Human Rights, and a judgement by the full 17 member’s Court, if you search (https://www.humanrights.dk) for my name in their extensive online library, one will not find any result, neither by my name or my case at the ECHR (see: Screenshot 1 & 2.).
+Despite, the fact, that I won the first case against Denmark at the European Court of Human Rights, and a judgement by the full 17 member Court, if you search (https://www.humanrights.dk) for my name in their extensive online library, one will not find any results, neither by my name or my case at the ECHR .
 The institute operates with a budget well in excess of 130 million D.Kroner.
-Obviously, they are totally obedient to their paymaster, and the last thing they want to show the world is to show the truth as to torture, political and judiciary corruption in Denmark in 1980s.
+Obviously, they are totally obedient to their paymaster, and the last thing they want to show the world is to show the truth about torture, and political and judiciary corruption in Denmark in 1980s.

 Geoffrey Robertson claim in his new book: Rather His Own Man: In Court with Tyrants, Tarts and Troublemakers, that my case was the most important case, as to human rights, that he has been involved in and he was involved in so many cases in Strasbourg and throughout the world.
 Geoffrey is the leading Human Rights barrister in the United Kingdom and a United Nation Judge.
 He writes in his legal memoirs “What is crucial, and now accepted throughout Europe as a result of the Hauschildt case, is that the judge at the trial itself must not be the same judge who authorised the police investigations into the suspect on the basis that he is likely to be guilty, or has charged him on that basis.”